There is a man I keep in my phone who I can never call.

 He called and wanted to come over for dinner.
 I met him on the bench with some homemade veggie juice and soup with lentils and rice.
 He told me about his love affair with Roberta Flack, and how he’d played with all the jazz greats and invented this treasured instrument the Vitar.
 I wasn’t so sure.

 He called and wanted to take a bath in my bathtub.
 I met him at the park with 5 gallons of hot water, some toe nail clippers, towels, lotion and soap.
 He told me how he’d come to live on the corner of my block only a few months ago when his girlfriend had thrown him out of the house for abuse of prescription drugs and abuse of her.
 Should I keep my distance?
 I wondered.
-I washed his feet and I listened.
+I washed his feet and listened.

 He called and desperately needed a singer for a Mother’s Day gig he had booked at the local senior center.
 I met him at Sunset Retirement and was mortified to find out we were crashing the gig of a sweet piano player named Norman.
 I insisted we leave, while John Blair insisted harder I sing with the piano player and see if I could work in some solos for him on his Vitar.
-An awkward hour later we had all the seniors on the floor dancing and I the pianist had booked me to sing at another gig with him the following week.
+An awkward hour later we had all the seniors on the floor dancing and Norman had booked me to sing at another gig with him the following week.
 John Blair’s squeaky Vitar was a horror of a sound.
 But it was the first time I had gotten to sing in New York City, and I was aglow.
 He was audacious and funny, and made me far braver than I had ever dared to be.
 I couldn’t care less if his stories were made up.
 It had been a fabulous day.

 He called and wanted me to run away to Florida with him.
 He wanted a way off the streets before winter.
 “I have some money kid.
 We’ll go to Florida.
 Come to Florida with me.
 I’ll make you famous.
 We’re a good pair.”